 A governor calls for a special session through a proclamation setting the date and a brief statement on the necessity for the session.
 Usually the governor will address the special session, elaborating on the reason for calling the session.

 There is no definition of what constitutes “when necessary” and special sessions, also known as extraordinary or extra sessions, have been called for a variety of reasons.
 The first special session was in 1857, called in response to the statehouse fire.
 There have been, as of June 2009, 25 special sessions.
-The most common reasons for calling special sessions have been fiscal problems, federal legislation, war, and disaster (fire or flood, for example).
+The most common reasons for calling special sessions have been fiscal problems, federal legislation, war, and natural disaster.

 Special sessions are not a continuation of the regular session, though since 2005 the distinctions between special and regular sessions have begun to blur.
 Usually a special session must deal with new matters, excluding bills introduced in the regular or adjourned sessions.
 The senate in 2005 and both chambers in 2009 added a “not withstanding” clause to their rules allowing bills from the regular session to be taken up.

 Bills introduced but not enacted during the special session die and do not become pending when the legislature reconvenes.
-Special session bills and acts are numbered from one forward (House Bill No. 1, Senate Bill No. 1, Act No. 1, etc).
-There is no set duration for a special session; in 1966 the special session lasted 66 days.
-Most special sessions run for less than a week; often they are completed within a couple of days.
+Special session bills and acts are numbered from one forward, such as House Bill No. 1, Senate Bill No. 1, Act No. 1, etc. There is no set duration for a special session.
+In 1966 the special session lasted 66 days.
+Most special sessions run for less than a week, most often they are completed within a couple of days.